arecker/cookbook/recipes/sfincione.md

 ![](images/sfincione.jpg)

-/Sfincione/ is a pizza made with anchovies and onions, and it is traditionally served in Sicily around Christmas.
+_Sfincione_ is a pizza made with anchovies and onions, and it is traditionally served in Sicily around Christmas.
+We discovered it on the Food Wishes YouTube channel and it has since replaced Friday night delivery.
+Always turns out great, no matter how you vary it or screw it up.

 ## Dough